Become a sperm donor

 Will the couple know whose sperm is being used?

 Will donor confidentiality be maintained?

-Our donor room in Vilnius is located in a large office building with many other departments.
+Our donor room is located in a large office building with many other departments.
 The fertility centre, which collects the sperm, is not a standalone building labelled as a sperm bank.
 We are certainly proud of the work we do and the difference we make by helping families to have children, but we are discreet in our footprint.
 We see patients who undergo examinations, fertility treatment and many other procedures, so our foot traffic is by no means just donors.
 The only way that anyone can confirm your participation as a donor is if you confirm it with them.

 Even if you meet the minimum sperm donation requirements, you still may not qualify as a donor for a variety of reasons.
 Information regarding the reasons for your disqualification from the sperm donation programme shall not be provided.
 Please carefully consider if our sperm donation policy is acceptable prior to deciding to participate.